StrawberryChocolateFudge/Ricardian-Fabric/readme.md

 The same goes for the logo. it must be separately deployed and the url placed in the data-logo dataprop

+Bump up the version in the data-version prop too.

 Then run `yarn inline`

 The final bundle.html is ready to be deployed!